 In order to make cars safer and more comfortable, ADAS applications are becoming more and more popular.
-The huge amount of data generated by these systems—up to 1Gbyte/s (4TByte/day)—requires very powerful data-processing platforms with an AI performance of up to 30TMAC/s.
+The huge amount of data generated by these systems—up to 1Gbyte/s (4TByte/day)—requires very powerful data-processing platforms with AI acceleration.

 Tensilica DSPs can help to efficiently offload the host CPU and accelerate the sensor data processing to significantly reduce the power consumption.
 Imaging and vision algorithms can run on a DSP that’s specifically optimized for the imaging and vision functions.
-Regardless of the ADAS application, the Tensilica DSP can be leveraged in the sensor itself, within the ADAS ECU, or in the central sensor fusion platform.
+Regardless of the ADAS application, the Tensilica DSP can be leveraged in the sensor itself, within the ADAS electronic control unit (ECU), or in the central sensor fusion platform.

 Two key things must be provided for the efficient deployment of neural networks: